 Ethereal is a GUI network protocol analyzer.
 It lets you interactively browse packet data from a live network or from a previously saved capture file.
-Like other protocol analyzers, EtherReal main window shows 3 views of a packet as shown in the figure below also.
+Like other protocol analyzers, Ethereal's main window shows 3 views of a packet.

-- 1. First pane: It shows a summary line, briefly describing what the packet is. - 2.
-Second pane: A protocol tree is shown, allowing you to drill down to exact protocol or field that you interested in. - 3.
-Third Pane: A hex dump that shows you exactly what the packet looks like when it goes over the wire.
+- 1. It shows a summary line, briefly describing what the packet is. - 2.
+A protocol tree is shown, allowing you to drill down to exact protocol or field that you interested in. - 3.
+Finally, a hex dump shows you exactly what the packet looks like when it goes over the wire.